GEANT/nomad_cni/README.md

 ### Create a bunch of CNI networks

-`agent_regex` will only match nodes within the same Puppet environment (i.e. on test you won't be able to match a node from the production environment).
-Alternatively you can use `agent_list`.
+`agent_regex` will only match nodes within the same Puppet environment.
+Alternatively you can use `agent_list` to supply a list of nomad agents.

 Using the following resource declaration you can setup two CNI networks, using the unicast vxlan technology: